wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

     !!! note
     The valid minimum and maximum values should take the same units as the CSV data.

 4. By the `data transform` command, use this mappings file to convert this CSV data to BUFR again.
-Do you notice an errors this time?
+Do you notice any errors this time?

 ## Conclusion